Homemade Sugar-Free Muesli

 Steps

-• With a well-sharpened knife, chop the almonds; I try to make them into small pieces so they distribute better in the muesli.
+• Using a sharp knife, break the almonds into small pieces; I try to make them into small bits so they distribute better in the muesli.

 Homemade sugar-free muesli, Eat Without Belly

-• Put the oat or buckwheat flakes in a bowl.
-I used the smaller oat flakes, but only because that’s what I had at home when I took the photos.
-Add the chopped almonds, pumpkin seeds, and raisins.
+• Put the rolled oats or buckwheat flakes in a bowl.
+I used smaller oat flakes only because that’s what I had at home when I took the photos.
+Add the chopped almonds, the pumpkin seeds and the raisins.

 Homemade sugar-free muesli, Eat Without Belly